staltz/manyverse/CONTRIBUTING.md

 Then make an iOS release:

 - `git pull origin master` on a computer that can build iOS
-- Run `npm run prerelease-ios`
+- Run `npm run release-ios`
-- In Xcode: `Product` > `Archive`
-- Once archiving is complete, Upload the app version to App Store
+- Once done, it should an _Organizer_ window where you should upload the new version to App Store

 ### Publish